Excel for Dental Practices

 - Rostering tool/form and process – Have a sound rostering tool and process ideally matching needs ie dentists hours with assistant and front desk staffing and be able to match the rostered hours against actual hours entered for payroll (we also had provision for reasons for going over or under to be provided by staff) so you have control over what is your 2nd or 3rd largest area of expenditure.
-My roster approach is uncommon – my application has the user rostering support staff against the income producing providers, so that the support staff cost is utilised wisely.
+My roster approach was uncommon – my application has the user rostering support staff against the income producing providers, so that the support staff cost is utilised wisely.
+I acknowledge there are now apps to use for rostering that mean Excel’s role in this area has been overtaken somewhat.

 - Business Model – As already mentioned above whether you call it a Forecast, Budget, The Plan or whatever, you need an Excel business model of your business that is high level and contains all your facts, understandings, assumptions, presumptions so you effectively force yourself to understand the drivers of your business.
 See the example in the video above

 It’s like the process of having one is more important that the final result!
 But when you have one, you have a yardstick to compare with your accounting results, a plan to show your bank, partners and stakeholders and a base case against expansion plans e.g should I add on the 5th dental chair.